tanwasp/LunchBox-Android/intellij/doc/use_cases/check-user.md

 endif

 |User|
-:Decide on further actions, such as connecting or following the profile owner;
+:Decide on further actions, such as following the profile owner;

 stop